-The oil temperature sensor is installed in the engine oil filter adapter and provides a signal to the GEA-71 that is processed and shown as oil pressure on the EIS.
+The oil temperature sensor is installed in the engine oil filter adapter and provides a signal to the engine display that is processed and shown as oil temperature.
 A red X through the indicator shows that the indicating system is inoperative.